NASA-Planetary-Science/sbpy/docs/sbpy/data/index.rst

 As shown above (`How to use Ephem, Orbit, Obs, and Phys objects`_), `~sbpy.data.Ephem` objects can be created on the fly.
-However, `~sbpy.data.Ephem` can also be used to access ephemerides information from remote services.
+However, `~sbpy.data.Ephem` can also be used to access ephemerides information from remote services with a largely uniform API.

 For instance, the following few lines will query ephemerides for asteroid Ceres on a given date and for the position of Mauna Kea Observatory (IAU observatory code ``568``) from the `JPL Horizons service <https://ssd.jpl.nasa.gov/horizons.cgi>`_: